-- (ii) be an affiliated person (as defined in Rule 10A-3) of us or our subsidiaries, except as otherwise permitted in accordance with Rule 10A-3. - (c) Compensation and Human Capital Management Committee Membership Requirements.
-In addition to being an "Independent Director," each Compensation and Human Capital Management Committee member also must be a "non-employee director" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934.
-Provided, however, that if each member of the Compensation and Human Capital Management Committee does not meet this requirement, the Compensation and Human Capital Management Committee shall form a subcommittee composed entirely of Independent Directors that meet such requirement. - (d) Director Age Limit.
+Provided, however, that if each member of the Compensation Committee does not meet these requirements, the Compensation Committee shall form a subcommittee composed entirely of Independent Directors that meet such requirements.

+- (d) Director Age Limit.
 The Board currently does not believe that arbitrary age limits for its directors are advisable as age alone is not indicative of a director's ability to serve as an actively engaged and contributing Board member and, like tenure limits, may serve to deprive the Company of directors who have significant experience and insights into the Company and its strategies, operations, challenges and risks.
-Instead, the Board will ensure that directors are actively engaged and contributing to the Board through the annual evaluation and re-nomination processes. - (e) Director Tenure.
+Instead, the Board will ensure that directors are actively engaged and contributing to the Board through the annual evaluation and re-nomination process. - (e) Director Tenure.
 The Board should strive to achieve a mix of tenure to balance continuity and historical perspective with fresh perspectives and to meet evolving skill set needs.
 The Board currently does not believe that term limits for its directors are advisable, as they may deprive the Company and its shareholders of the valuable contributions of directors who, because of their extended service, have developed significant experience and insights into the Company and its strategies, operations, challenges and risks.
-Instead, the Board will ensure continued evolution and adoption of new viewpoints through the annual evaluation and re-nomination processes. - (f) Director Selection and Qualifications.
+Instead, the Board will ensure continued evolution and adoption of new viewpoints through its annual self-evaluation and the annual re-nomination process. - (f) Director Selection and Qualifications.
 The Board or our shareholders may nominate directors in accordance with the Bylaws.
 The Nominating, Governance and Corporate Responsibility Committee will review all such nominees in accordance with its charter, consider candidates timely submitted by shareholders in accordance with our company's Bylaws, and apply the same criteria to the evaluation of those candidates as it applies to other director candidates.